 The customer purchased and installed a stainless steel conveyor system equipped with a Netter Series NTS pneumatic linear vibrator.
 This allowed the bacon to be moved gently and evenly from the conveyor tray into the bin.
 The stainless steel construction made it easy to clean, fulfilling the customer’s food safety requirements.
-Also, because there are no moving parts, aside from the vibrator, very little maintenance is required and downtime is minimized.
+Also, because there are no moving parts, aside from the vibrator, very little maintenance is required and downtime is minimised.

 A Netter food industry customer working with lamb’s lettuce was using a conventional belt conveyor to feed the product through a cleaning process and into a collection basket, during which the lettuce was washed with water.
 Because belt conveyors are constructed of multiple moving parts that include a belt made from flexible material, cleaning and drying the equipment between batches proved to be a difficult task.